khx7ii/Library-Mangement-System/README.md

-### Library Management System
+## Library Management System
-is an online platform that enables users to browse and borrow books, manage their accounts, and leave comments on books.
-It keeps track of book availability, user checkouts, and enforces penalties for late returns, ensuring efficient management of library resources and user accountability.
+The Library Management System is a web-based application built using the .NET MVC framework, designed to efficiently manage library resources while providing a user-friendly platform for library members.
+The system enables users to search, borrow, and manage books online, while administrators oversee library operations.